acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

         Parameter          Comment
         ================== ==============================================================================================
         Profile            Selects between the pulse length profiles.
 Trade off between SNR and depth resolution.
-        Start              Start of sweep [m]
+        Start              Start of sweep [m].
+        Length             Length of sweep, independently of Start range  [m].
+        HWAAS              Amount of radar pulse averaging in the sensor.
+        Receiver gain      Adjust to accommodate received signal level.
+        Repetition mode    On demand or Streaming.
-        Length             Length of sweep, independently of Start range  [m] HWAAS              Amount of radar pulse averaging in the sensor Receiver gain      Adjust to accommodate received signal level Update rate        Desired rate at which sweeps are generated [Hz] (in repetition mode streaming) Power save mode    Tradeoff between power consumption and rate and accuracy at which sweeps are generated
+        Update rate        Desired rate at which sweeps are generated [Hz] (in repetition mode Streaming).
+        Power save mode    Tradeoff between power consumption and rate and accuracy at which sweeps are generated.
         ================== ==============================================================================================

 .. _Physical integration aspects:

 Physical integration aspects
 ----------------------------

 The A111 sensor contains the mmWave front-end, digital control logic, digitization of received signal and memory, all in one package.
 To integrate it in your application it is required to have a reference frequency or XTAL (20-80 MHz), 1.8 V supply, and a host processor, as illustrated in :numref:`fig_host_platform`, supported platforms and reference schematics are available at `developer.acconeer.com <https://developer.acconeer.com>`__.

 .. _fig_host_platform:
 .. figure:: /_static/introduction/fig_host_platform.png